 We are not just physical beings waking up to our spiritual essence; we are also spiritual beings waking up to our physicality.
 Physical life is not clean.
 It is messy.
 Physical life is a life of contrast.
 It is an experience that involves both what is wanted and what is unwanted.
 Spirituality is not an excuse to run away from physical life.
 The soul is not a justification to deny the human side of ourselves.
 Spiritual principals are not an excuse to avoid the unhealed aspects of your psyche and your pain.
 Spiritual principals are not meant to serve as a justification to support your defenses.

 In order to avoid the trap of spiritual bypassing, we need to be brave enough to admit to how we feel, what we want and don’t want, what we like and don’t like.
 We need to be willing to risk admitting to where we are and who we are, even if we think that where we are and who we are isn’t good or ok.
 If we want to avoid the pitfall of spiritual bypassing, we must express and allow our emotions, wounds, traumas and pain to surface healthily and with compassion.
 Make a conscious effort to allow instead of suppress your emotions and not judge them when they arise.
-We often turn to bypassing to cope with our internal pain and suffering.
-Examples include addictions to food, drink, drugs, shopping, sex, work, focusing on others and diverting attention away from yourself etc. Make peace with being uncomfortable.
+Make peace with being uncomfortable.
 If you are numbing yourself inside out this energy lingers and creates a breeding ground for other issues to arise and manifest.
 Get down to the root of your problems.
 The journey through life is not always one of bliss.
 And you haven’t gotten life wrong if you are not in perfect bliss.
 Sometimes the path through life leads you to breakdowns where you are curled up on the floor in tears.

 In order to avoid the trap of spiritual bypassing, we need to apply what we learn to our life.
 Spiritual and Self help information is relatively abstract.
 Attending workshops, talks, reading books, going to yoga and meditation classes, etc. are good tools.
 However, tools are of no use if they aren’t used.
 Take action by applying what you are learning from these modalities consistently.
 Integrate them into your life daily.
 If these ideas remain abstract and merely intellectualized, they aren’t going to help you to create long lasting and permanent change.